khronion/ns_utilities/README.md

 }
 ```

-After the first run, `login.py` will replace plain-text passwords in the configuration file with authentication hashes provided by the NationStates API.
+After the first run, `login.py` will ask to replace plain-text passwords in the configuration file with authentication hashes provided by the NationStates API.
 This will not occur if any nation fails to login with the supplied password.

 # Manual Recruitment